splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/manual-dotnet-instrumentation.rst

 4. Register your ``ActivitySource`` by setting the ``OTEL_DOTNET_AUTO_TRACES_ADDITIONAL_SOURCES`` environmental variable.
 You can set the value to either ``Examples.ManualInstrumentations.Registered`` or to ``Examples.ManualInstrumentations.*``, which registers the entire prefix.

+See the :new-page:`OpenTelemetry official documentation <https://opentelemetry.io/docs/languages/net/instrumentation/#traces>` for additional information and examples.

 .. _custom-metrics-otel-dotnet:

 Create custom metrics